This post may contain affiliate sales links. Please read my disclosure policy.

 How to Make Stir Fry Sauce

-In a small bowl measure and whisk together soy sauce, broth, brown sugar, cornstarch, sesame oil, ginger and garlic.
+In a small bowl measure and whisk together soy sauce, broth, brown sugar, cornstarch, sesame oil, ginger, garlic, and black pepper.
+Taste for seasoning and add salt if needed.

 After you have stir fried your veggies and protein to your liking on high heat, pour sauce overtop your ingredients and stir.
 After about 1 minute, the sauce should thicken and coat all ingredients.